Optional Lectio Divina Prayer

 Take a minute to discuss the influence that person has had on your life.

-A prepared and practiced testimony is a powerful tool for sharing the faith.
-As Pope St. Paul VI once said, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”1 A personal testimony about the difference Christ has made in your life grabs people’s attention and often touches hearts more than talking about the ideas of the faith in an abstract way.
+A prepared and practiced testimony is a powerful tool for sharing the Faith.
+People today tend to be more open to authentic, personal stories of faith than to mere teachings and ideas about the Faith.
+As Pope St. Paul VI once said, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”
+(1) A personal testimony about the difference Christ has made in your life often touches hearts more than talking about the ideas of the Faith in an abstract way.

 Sometimes you might give your testimony in a small group you’re leading.
 Sometimes you might share it with an individual in discipleship.
 Many times it’s good to have your testimony prepared for an opportunity that may come up in conversation when you want to share your faith with someone: a friend when you’re out for coffee, someone at work, a relative during a holiday gathering.